 - Choose a chase rider who will bring up the rear and make sure people don’t fall too far behind.

 - Don’t ride next to someone else.
 Instead, stagger yourselves within a lane.
 That will give you enough room to swerve around any obstacles or hazards.

 - When turns get sharp or visibility is bad, switch to single file.

 - Stay at least two seconds behind the rider in front of you.
 If the weather is bad or the road is rough, leave even more room.

 - While riding, don’t become mesmerized by the bike in front of you.
 (That’s especially easy to do on long-distance trips.)
 Instead, keep your eyes on the road and remember your training.

 - When the time comes to park, try to get everyone off the road as quickly as possible.
 And wherever you stop, make sure there’s enough space for your entire group.
 It’s no fun trying to cram 100 bikes into the parking lot of a small roadside diner.

 Group riding is about teamwork and communication, so pay attention to the rules and everyone will be able to enjoy the ride.

 Before you hit the road, make sure you have the right gear.
-Check out How to Pick the Right Motorcycle Helmet.
+Check out What to Look for in a Motorcycle Helmet.

 GEICO takes motorcycle safety seriously and can provide top-notch insurance coverage for your bike.